Anabolic steroids and testosterone

 Since androgen receptors are widely found in the body, anabolic steroids affect the function of a number of different organs.
 This is why there are a number of potential adverse effects as well.
 Some of these effects are mild and temporary while others are life-threatening.
 The risk of adverse effects grows with the long-term use of high doses.

 According to a Finnish population-based study, the risk of anabolic steroid and testosterone abusers dying prematurely was 4.6 times higher than in the control group [23].
 In a similar Danish study, the mortality rate of anabolic steroid users was three times higher than in the control group over a period of seven years.
 The users also made considerably more hospital visits [24].
+The most common cause of premature death among anabolic steroid users is cardiac-related death [47].

 Adverse effects: hormonal disturbances